How Much Sugar is in a Banana and is it Bad For You?

 “Bananas definitely can be part of a healthful diet for someone who’s trying to manage their blood sugar,” says Giancoli.
 “They’re not that high on the glycemic index because of the resistant starch and pectin that dampen that blood sugar rise.”

-Those living with diabetes “should be eating a healthful diet that ought to include fruits” like bananas — if that’s a fruit they like to eat, says Giancoli.
-(If you have diabetes consult your health professionals and registered dietitian before making changes to your diet)
+First and foremost, if you have diabetes or you’re pre-diabetic, you need to follow your healthcare provider’s instructions when it comes to diet, but for the most part, those living with diabetes “should be eating a healthful diet that ought to include fruits” like bananas — if that’s a fruit they like to eat, says Giancoli.

 What fruit is the highest in sugar?